Adrian Cárdenas: Oakland Athletics

 On July 17, 2008, the Phillies traded Cárdenas, Josh Outman and Matthew Spencer to the Oakland Athletics in exchange for Joe Blanton.
-He was assigned to A-Advanced Stockton, but was promoted to Double-A Midland in August.
-In 109 total games, he hit .296 with 5 home runs, 40 RBIs and 17 stolen bases.
+He was assigned to the High-A Stockton Ports, but was promoted to the Double-A Midland RockHounds in August.
+In 109 total games, he hit .296 with five home runs, 40 RBI, and 17 stolen bases.

-Cárdenas was a non-roster invitee to the Oakland Athletics spring training camp in 2009.
-He split the season with Midland and Triple-A Sacramento.
-In 130 games total, he hit .299 with 4 home runs and 79 RBIs.
+Cárdenas was a non-roster invitee to the Athletics' spring training camp in 2009.
+He split the season with Midland and the Triple-A Sacramento River Cats.
+In 130 games total, he hit .299 with four home runs and 79 RBI.

 To start the 2010 season, Cárdenas was ranked ninth in Oakland's farm system according to Baseball America and again was at big-league camp as a non-roster invitee.
 He opened the year at Sacramento, but was demoted to Midland in June.
-He was promoted back to Sacramento in August.
-In 109 games total, .304 with 4 home runs and 53 RBIs.
-Cárdenas spent 2011 with Sacramento, where in 127 games, he hit .314 with 5 home runs, 51 RBIs and 13 stolen bases.
+Cárdenas was promoted back to Sacramento in August.
+In 109 games total, .304 with four home runs and 53 RBI.
+Cárdenas spent 2011 with Sacramento, where in 127 games, he hit .314 with 5 home runs, 51 RBI and 13 stolen bases.
 After the season, Cárdenas was added to the 40-man roster.

 On January 26, 2012, Cárdenas was designated for assignment by the Athletics to make room on the 40-man roster for new signee Jonny Gomes.

 Chicago Cubs

 On February 6, 2012, Cárdenas was claimed off waivers by the Chicago Cubs.
-On May 7, 2012, he was recalled from Triple-A Iowa, replacing Travis Wood.
-He made his Major League debut that day as a pinch-hitter, lining out.
+On May 7, he was recalled from the Triple-A Iowa Cubs, replacing Travis Wood.
+Cárdenas made his Major League debut that day as a pinch-hitter, lining out.
 His first start came the next day, at second base.
-His first hit, a double off of José Veras of the Milwaukee Brewers, came in his fifth game.
+Cárdenas' first hit, a double off of José Veras of the Milwaukee Brewers, came in his fifth game.
 He spent most of July with Iowa, but was recalled on July 31.
-After being optioned to Iowa on August 21, he was recalled when the rosters expanded in September.
+After being optioned to Iowa on August 21, Cárdenas was recalled when the rosters expanded in September.
 He was used mostly off the bench, starting in only nine games.
-In 45 games with Chicago, he hit .183 with 2 RBIs.
-On October 25, Cárdenas was outrighted off the 40-man roster.
+In 45 games with Chicago, Cárdenas hit .183 with two RBI.
+On October 25, Cárdenas was removed from the 40-man roster and sent outright to Iowa.